altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Ahaha...
 Don't need to worry.
 You must be shocked at how rural this place is."<br/>

-The conversation progressed smoothly.
+The conversation progressed smoothly.<br/>

-Before royalty, Becker had an attitude as well mannered as a dog.
+Before royalty, Becker had an attitude as well mannered as a dog.<br/>

-Boislow reached out for the raisins and fruits that were served with red tea.
+Boislow reached out for the raisins and fruits that were served with red tea.<br/>

-Altina was seated at the innermost seat of the table, to her right are Becker and Boislow.
+Altina was seated at the innermost seat of the table, to her right are Becker and Boislow.<br/>

-To her left was Regis and Eric who was aspiring to be an escort officer.
+To her left was Regis and Eric who was aspiring to be an escort officer.<br/>

-Evrard and the other troops were standing by at the door, they were not participants, but guards.
+Evrard and the other troops were standing by at the door, they were not participants, but guards.<br/>

-Jerome should be seated here too, but he disappeared saying it was a pain, not even giving a proper excuse.
+Jerome should be seated here too, but he disappeared saying it was a pain, not even giving a proper excuse.<br/>

 Eric whispered to Regis: